 With our modern day ability to peek under the proverbial hood of our bodies, there is a belief that this leads to improved prediction and understanding.
 In terms of orthopedics though, this is not always the case.
 In fact, despite common thought, changes on radiographic studies do not predict pain or disability when it comes to musculoskeletal imaging.

-This is so important it bears repeating; degenerative changes seen on imaging studies do not predict, nor are associated with any increase in pain or disability.
+This is so important it bears repeating; degenerative changes seen on imaging are not associated with any increases in pain or disability.

 This is well established in the existing body of literature, but not always put into practice, as anyone who has been told by professionals in both medicine and rehabilition that their symptoms should be accepted.
 After all; there was some degeneration observed.

 However, becuase it can be so hard to believe such a statement, it is best to simply ask what the existing body of evidence says on the matter.

 There is no better place to begin on this extensive list than spine related pain and problems.
 Most notably, back pain; the common cold (and in some cases influenza) of orthopeadic ailments.
 Most of us will experience it in our lifetime, and undoubtedly all of us know an individual who has been told they have various forms of degeneration in their backs.
 The thing is; degeneration is normal.

 Several years ago MRI’s were performed on 98 asymptomatic individuals (20 to 80 years old) with no history of any significant back pain or back related issues (3).
 The results showed that 52% had a disc bulge at ar least one level, 27% a protrusion, and 1% an extrication.
 Literally 64% of the 98 asymptomatic individuals had what would qualify as an abnormality of a lumbar intervertebral disk.
 The likelihood of changes increased with age, as it was more common in older individuals than younger.